thinkb4/a-walk-in-react/day_02.md

 In the code above we could say MyComponents is the "parent" and MyFirstComponent is the "child" component.
 You can keep multiple components in the same file, but you must never nest their definitions.
 As you files grow larger and your components more complex, you can move your components to separate files and import them where you will need them.
+A component can have several child components, and at the same time those may have child components themselves.
+Just like in HTML the nesting of components is limitless.

 ```javascript
 // 🔴 Never define a component inside another component!